plone/volto/docs/source/index.md

 Choose from the following sections to begin your journey with Volto.

-### Contributors

-A contributor is someone who writes code or documentation for the Volto core packages.

--   {doc}`plone:contributing/first-time` is for people who have yet to make a contribution to Plone, Volto, or open source software.
--   {doc}`plone:contributing/index` is for people who have not yet signed the Plone Contributor Agreement or contributed to any other project under the GitHub Plone organization, including Volto.
--   {doc}`plone:contributing/volto` is for people who want to contribute to Volto.

 ### Integrators

 An integrator is someone who uses Volto in their client projects.